1313e/Civ-V-AP-World/README.md

 an experience customized for their taste, and different players in the same multiworld can all have different options.

 ### Where do I get a YAML file?
-In the Archipelago Launcher, use the `Generate Template Options` and select the `Civilization V.yaml` file in the folder that opens.
+In the `Archipelago Launcher`, use the `Generate Template Options` and select the `Civilization V.yaml` file in the folder that opens.
 If it is not there, then the APWorld is not installed correctly.

 ## Notes on logic
-Logic in Civilization V is a bit strange, as the soft requirements to perform specific actions in vanilla Civ V depends on the state of the game.
+Logic in Civ V is a bit strange, as the soft requirements to perform specific actions in vanilla Civ V depends on the state of the game.
 To allow for a fair, but not tedious challenge, the following logic requirements exist within this AP implementation.
 Note that these are not enforced, but are purely here to avoid putting you in a situation where getting locations or a victory can be very tedious.
 All locations and victory itself can, theoretically, be obtained without ever receiving a single item.